neptune-ai/docs/docs/integrations/mlflow/mlflow_sync_runs_and_share_model.rst

-Sync runs and share model weights
+Sync Runs and Share Model Weights
 =================================

 Train your model and log artifact